Onion dome: South Asia

 The onion dome was also used extensively in Mughal architecture, which later went on to influence Indo-Saracenic architecture.
 It is also a common feature in Sikh architecture, particularly in Gurudwaras, and sometimes seen in Rajput architecture as well.

-Elsewhere in Asia
+Middle East

 Outside the Indian subcontinent, it is also used in Iran and other places in the Middle East and Central Asia.
 At the end of the 19th century, the Dutch-built Baiturrahman Grand Mosque in Aceh, Indonesia, which incorporated onion shaped dome.
 The shape of the dome has been used in numerous mosques in Indonesia since then.